Search

 About Homocysteine

-Homocysteine is the chemical that is released into the body as a result from a process called methylation, it’s a normal process as long as the homocysteine your body produces is broken down into other useful, health-giving chemicals.
+Homocysteine is the chemical that is released into the body as a result from a process called , it’s a normal process as long as the homocysteine your body produces is broken down into other useful, health-giving chemicals.
 Those with MTHFR gene problems often have homocysteine imbalances either high or low.

 When homocysteine becomes elevated this is a warning sign that can result in any of the following: